6 Tips for Working Professionals Find Time to Chill Out and Relax

 And then they wonder why it feels like they don’t have enough time in their day.

 Consider taking an electronic siesta or fast one weekend a month.
 Or one day a week.
 You will survive it.
 You’ll feel more refreshed.
 And you’ll end up feeling better at your job when it comes time to get back at it.

 Tip #5 — Take a Break:

 We are human beings.
-We really are not built to be constant producers of product.
+And, we really are not built to be constant producers of product.
 We are meant to rest.
 Throughout the day.
-Throughout the week.
+The week.
 And throughout the year.

 This means that to be a healthy professional, you really should be chilling out and relaxing on a regular basis.
 It should be part of your natural rhythms.